curedao/docs/positions/product-management-and-design.md

-# Director of Product Management and Design
+# Product Management and Design

 You have demonstrated an ability to ship and grow exceptional consumer products.
 You’re looking for a role where you can define the product direction of a company and shape the growth of the product management team.